ohnosequences/sbt-s3-resolver/Readme.md

 #### Set credentials

-For anything you do with private S3 buckets, you need credentials. `s3credentialsFile` is `Option[String]` and by default it's `None`.
+For anything you do with S3 buckets, you need credentials. `s3credentialsFile` is `Option[String]` and by default it's `None`.
 So to set the key with path to credentials you can add following either to `~/.sbt/global.sbt` for global configuration:

 ```scala
 s3credentialsFile in Global := Some("/funny/absolute/path/to/credentials.properties")